 Single user WordPress sites can also benefit from this activity log plugin.
 Thanks to its ability to inform you if another user has gained access to your site or if any files or content have been changed, you can rest assured that you will stay on top of everything that happens on your site.

-WordPress agencies and technical support agencies can certainly benefit from the WP Security Audit log plugin.
+WordPress agencies and technical support agencies can certainly benefit from the WP Activity Log plugin.
 They can use it to keep a log of what is happening on their clients’ sites.
-In fact WP Security Audit Log also has an Activity Log extension for MainWP which helps users easily check and see what their clients are doing, prior to them reporting an issue with their site, making it a great tool for troubleshooting user issues.
+In fact, WP Activity Log also has an Activity Log extension for MainWP which helps users easily check and see what their clients are doing, prior to them reporting an issue with their site, making it a great tool for troubleshooting user issues.

 Do you really need a plugin like this?